 Community Education and Awareness

-Recently, teen dating violence in particular has been getting more attention in the media.
+Recently, teen dating violence has been getting more attention in the media.
 It is a serious issue — studies have shown that teens age 13-18 are at high risk as they are beginning to explore dating and intimacy.
 Additionally, this age group is the least likely to disclose warning signs or abuse to a friend, family member, or trusted adult and is especially unlikely to report dating violence to the police.
 Call RDAP at (308) 532-0624 to set up a presentation.
-Make a difference for our young people by getting a conversation about this difficult topic started.
+Make a difference for our young people by getting a conversation about this difficult topic started within your school.

 Looking for a great community service project?
 Organize a benefit for RDAP!
 It’s a great way to get older kids involved in projects that “give back.”
 We welcome your ideas, and would be happy to brainstorm with you.

 For the Workplace

 The workplace is a easy target for abusers.
 Abuse victims and their co-workers, as well as innocent bystanders (like customers), can typically be accessed in a predictable way.
 If your company doesn’t have a policy regarding domestic abuse, it needs one — and we can help.
 Don’t wait for something bad to happen before putting a work-safety policy in place.